Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 I believe each child should take responsibility for his or her own behaviour.
 By Year 6 they should not be offering excuses and blaming others.
 Therefore the children will be made aware of the class rules and expectations from day one.
 Any child that chooses to break these rules will receive sanctions as set out in the school behaviour policy.

-Homework will be set on Mondays and will be due in the following Monday.
+Homework will be set on Tuesday and will be due in the following Monday.
 Typically this will include some Maths, English and some Topic work.
 Most weeks it will include a weekly spelling rules sheet.
 Each Monday I will test the children on ten words taken from this sheet so please support your child in learning these words.
 This will support the spelling work your child is doing in class and will replace previous approaches to spelling.
 Further to this, each week your child will bring home a second spelling sheet which focusses on the 100 key words at Year 5/6.
 Your child should use Look, Say, Cover, Write, Check (LSCWC) to practise these words.
 The ability to spell these 100 words is an essential requirement of the end of Year 6 Teacher assessment criteria in writing.

 Smaller “finishing off” activities may be set every now and then in between this and the deadline for this will be negotiated at the time.
 The amount of homework will vary depending upon the work being undertaken by the class.
 No homework will be set during the holidays as I believe children need time to relax and enjoy a break from school.
 I expect children to be reading at home for their own pleasure, but I also ask as part of their homework that they read to an adult once a week and that this adult signs their Reading Diary as a formal record of this.
 I will collect in all Reading Diaries on a regular basis to look at what the children are reading.
 In addition to this, your child has a Reading Journal in which they should regularly complete work based on their reading.
 Your child has a brand new list of possible activities that they could complete.
 For each different activity that they complete, they will be rewarded in class.